gatsbyjs/gatsby-functions-beta/examples/airtable-form/README.md

     To get started, run `yarn` to add all necessary packages.

-    When developing locally, you'll want to include the ENV variables in your .`env.development`.
+    When developing locally, you'll want to include the ENV variables in your `.env.development`.
 Read more about how Gatsby handles `.env` files and environment variables in the [Gatbsy Docs](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/)

     ```shell